 I wish right after I unpacked the groceries I didn’t realize I forgot that one ingredient I need for the recipe and now have to wait a few days.
 Because that’s what happened to strawberries with sour cream.

 In March, I had sour cream and sugar, but strawberries were nowhere to be found.
-Then came April and with it the strawberry season in Germany.
+Then came April and with it the first strawberries.

 A ten-liter bucket, of course, was out of the question, but my husband scored the much hated plastic box of delicious local strawberries.
 Which is when I realized I need that enamel bowl.
 Amazon to the rescue!
 My bowl is neither old, nor scratched, but giving the circumstances I had to compromise.

-When the bowl arrived, I opened my sour cream only to find that it got frozen, defrosted, and lost its silky structure (I am using it to make cottage cheese; nothing goes to waste int his house).
+When the bowl arrived, I opened my sour cream only to find that it got frozen, defrosted, and lost its silky structure.

 By the time I got fresh sour cream, strawberries started wilting.
 How can a three-ingredient dish be so hard to make?